 Mature, committed and responsible individuals are welcome to participate in CoSA Ottawa’s Training Program.

 Prospective volunteers must:

 - Be a minimum age of 21;

-- Participate in Volunteer Training (approx. 10 hours over a 4-6 week period);
+- Submit an application and participate in Volunteer Training (approx. 10 hours over a 4-6 week period);

 - Complete a screening process including: a volunteer interview, provide two character references, and a police background check;